 To Add a Word Using the Correction Menu and the Spell Dialog Box 1.
-Say "Select tech turn a" to highlight the misrecognized term.
+Say "Select Pra daxa" to highlight the misrecognized term.
 The Correction menu appears.

-- If Tekturna appears on the menu, select it by saying "Choose <number> " - 3.
-If Tekturna is not on the Correction menu, say "Spell that" to open the Spell dialog box.

-- 4. Spell or type Tekturna in the Spell dialog and say "OK."
-The Spell dialog box closes and you are returned to your dictation. - 5.
-Dictate "Tekturna" in a phrase or sentence again.
+2. If Pradaxa appears on the menu, select it by saying " Choose <number>."</number> 3.
+If Pradaxa is not on the Correction menu, say " Spell that " to open the Spell dialog box.
+4. Spell or type Pradaxa in the Spell dialog and say " OK ."
+The Spell dialog box closes and you are returned to your dictation.
+5. Dictate " Pradaxa " in a phrase or sentence again.
 If it is misrecognized a second time, repeat steps 1 through 4.

-Note: If Tekturna appears on the Correction menu, Dragon Medical Client 10.1 is beginning to learn it.
+1 Note: If Pradaxa appears on the Correction menu, Dragon Medical Client is beginning to learn it.
 Correcting it in this method another time or two should take care of the misrecognition.

-Teaching the System to Recognize Specific Words (cont.)